 - Preheat oven to 350°

-- With electric mixer begin to very slowly cream butter, sugar, Add egg & molasses until well incorporated.
+- With electric mixer begin to slowly cream butter.
+Add egg, molasses and then then slowly add Just Like Sugar Brown and ½ C Just Like Sugar until well incorporated.
 Mixture will be thick.

 - In larger bowl mix all dry ingredients.
 Add wet to dry and with same mixer mix until completely incorporated.
 It will take a bit of time but it needs to be done.

-- Use a 2” scoop or make 15 2” balls and place evenly on a parchment papered cookie sheet pan.
+- Use a 2” ¼ C scoop, make 15-16 2” balls and place evenly on a parchment papered cookie sheet pan.
 I have a sheet pan that I could fit all 15 cookies on.
-Using a flat disc (I used my Norpro pounder) to flatten the balls to about ¼".
-Carefully peel from pounder and place back on pan.
+Generously sieve on ⅓ C Just Like Sugar Brown and using a flat disc (I used my Norpro pounder), or even your fingers, flatten the balls to about ¼".

 - Cookies should be surprisingly nice and crispy.